greentfrapp/project-asimov/guide_bias_i.md

 *Future Politics - Jamie Susskind, 2018 <dt-cite cite="susskind2018future"></dt-cite>*

-Harms of representation arise from unjust perspectives of the world.
+### Google Image Search

+Studies have found that Google's Image Search perpetuated and exacerbated gender and racial stereotypes <dt-cite cite="otterbacher2017competent,kay2015unequal"></dt-cite>.
 Let's take the simple and vivid example of Google's Image Search for the term "CEO".
-Studies have found that Google's Image Search perpetuated and exacerbated gender and racial stereotypes <dt-cite cite="otterbacher2017competent,kay2015unequal"></dt-cite>.
 In April 2015, a Google Image search for the term "CEO" returned results dominated by white male figures.
-To Google's credit, current searches appear to be more diverse (see below).
+Although to Google's credit, current searches appear to be more diverse (see below).

 <div>
 <img src="{{ "/assets/guide/images/ceo_old.jpg" | relative_url }}" alt="Google Image Search for CEO in April 2015.">